 - We have made a profit of £24.

-We don’t need to go into the maths, but in case you’re interested blackjack has a house edge of 0.5% and a standard deviation of 1.15.
+We won’t go into the maths on variance.
+But understand this.
+Blackjack has a house edge of 0.5% and a standard deviation of 1.15.

 That means that at a £1 bet size there is a 95% chance we will make somewhere between £7.75 and £40.25.
 But it also means there is a 7% chance of making a small loss.